Three Departments and Six Ministries: Department of State Affairs

-The Department of State Affairs originated as one of the Six Chief Stewards (liushang 六尚) that were responsible for headgear, wardrobe, food, the bath, the bedchamber and for writing (shangshu 尚書, literally "presenting writings"), during the Qin dynasty.
-The position of Chief Steward for writing (shangshu) became more important during the reign of Emperor Wu of Han (r.
-141-87 BC), who tried to escape the influence of the Grand Chancellor and Censor-in-Chief (yushi dafu 御史大夫) by relying on other officials.
-Emperor Guangwu of Han (r.
-25–57) created the Department of State Affairs with the shangshu as head of the six sections of government.
-It was headed by a Director (ling 令) and a Vice Director (puye 僕射), assisted by a left and right aide (cheng 丞) and 36 attendant gentlemen (shilang 侍郎), six for each section, as well as 18 clerks (lingshi 令史), three for each section.
-These six sections later became the Six Ministries, and their chief stewards, the Director, and Vice Director were collectively known as the eight executives (bazuo 八座).
-The power of the Department of State Affairs decreased in the succeeding dynasties of Cao Wei and the Jin dynasty (266–420) as some of its functions and authority were delegated to the Central Secretariat and Chancellery.
-The posts of Director and Vice Director also became less important as it was bestowed upon high ministers and noble family members who did not participate in the administrative activities of the department.
+The Department of State Affairs originated as one of the Six Chief Stewards that were responsible for headgear, wardrobe, food, the bath, the bedchamber and for writing (literally "presenting writings"), during the Qin dynasty.
+The position of chief steward for writing (shangshu) became more important during the reign of Emperor Wu of Han, who tried to escape the influence of the grand chancellor and imperial secretary by relying on other officials.
+Emperor Guangwu of Han created the Department of State Affairs with the shangshu as head of the six sections of government.
+It was headed by a director and a vice director, assisted by a left and right aide and 36 attendant gentlemen, six for each section, as well as 18 clerks, three for each section.
+These six sections later became the Six Ministries, and their chief stewards, the director and vice director were collectively known as the eight executives.
+The power of the Department of State Affairs decreased in the succeeding dynasties of Cao Wei (220–226) and Jin (266–420) as some of its functions and authority were delegated to the Central Secretariat and Chancellery.
+The posts of director and vice director also became less important as it was bestowed upon high ministers and noblemen who did not participate in the administrative activities of the department.
 Real paperwork became the purview of clerks, whose increasing influence frightened Emperor Wu of Liang.
 Emperor Wu decreed that only nobility should become clerks, but none of the nobles were willing to assign their sons to such a lowly position.
 Members of the department refused to cooperate with Emperor Wu and resisted any changes to administration.
-The Department of State Affairs in the Sixteen Kingdoms and Northern dynasties tended to work more similarly to the Southern dynasties over time but were dominated by barbarian peoples such as the Xianbei.
+The Department of State Affairs in the Sixteen Kingdoms and the Northern dynasties tended to work more similarly to the Southern dynasties over time but were dominated by nomadic peoples such as the Xianbei.